SmartDataInnovationLab/ipython-cache/README.md

 ## where is the cache stored?

-In the directory where the kernel was started (usually where the notebook is located)  in a subfolder called ".cache_magic"
+In the directory where the kernel was started (usually where the notebook is located)  in a subfolder called `.cache_magic`

 # developer Notes